shipmonk-rnd/input-mapper/README.md

 # ShipMonk Input Mapper

-High performance (compile-based) input mapper for PHP with support for generics, array shapes and nullable types.
+High performance input mapper for PHP with support for generics, array shapes and nullable types.
+For each input class, a mapper is generated at runtime and cached on disk.
+The mapper is generated only once and then reused on subsequent requests.
+The generated mapper is highly optimized for performance and it is designed to be human readable.
+You can see [example of generated mappers in the tests directory](tests/Compiler/Mapper/Object/Data/PersonMapper.php).

 ## Installation: